MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 ### Best practice

-*Do not use it*.
-Use a secure recoverable mechanism described in the previous section.
-Even if your game is *safe* today, you may add a feature tomorrow (like Chat or Trading), which *seems* innocuous but opens up your players to theft, cheating, and malicious user activity.
+*Don't use it*.
+Instead, use a secure recoverable mechanism described in the previous section.
+Even if your game is safe *today*, you may add a feature tomorrow (like Chat or Trading), which *seems* innocuous but opens up your players to theft, cheating, and malicious user activity.

 ## Conclusion